-Why "Rocketman", "Bohemian Rhapsody", and Music Biopics Soar
+What Makes "Rocketman", "Bohemian Rhapsody", and Other Music Biopics Soar

-The first thing a lot of people are going to ask when they go into the theaters to watch Rocketman, Paramount's new Elton John biopic, is “is it as good as Bohemian Rhapsody?”
-It’s as if Bohemian Rhapsody has now become the standard for all future music biopics thanks in part to its massive box office success, amazing performances, and four Academy Awards to boast.
+The first thing a lot of people will ask when they go into the theaters to watch Rocketman, Paramount's new Elton John biopic, is “is it as good as Bohemian Rhapsody?”
+It’s as if Bohemian Rhapsody has now become the standard for all future music biopics, thanks in part to its box office success, performances, and four Academy Awards to boast.

-Is it fair that Rocketman is inevitably going to be compared to Bohemian Rhapsody?
-Probably not, but if the upcoming lineup of films about music and their makers, such as The Dirt, Rocketman, Yesterday, and Blinded by the Light, were all acts at Live Aid, Bohemian Rhapsody would be the first one to have taken the stage, and in true Freddie Mercury fashion, it set the bar very high.
+Is it fair that Rocketman is compared to Bohemian Rhapsody?
+Probably not, but if the upcoming lineup of films about music and their makers (The Dirt, Rocketman, Yesterday, and Blinded by the Light) were all acts at Live Aid, Bohemian Rhapsody would be the first to take the stage, and in true Freddie Mercury fashion, it set the bar rather high.

 At their core, however, Bohemian Rhapsody and Rocketman are as different as the artists they represent.
 It would be pointless to try and compare the voice of Freddie Mercury to Elton John or the legacy of Queen to the musical impact of Elton John's music and Bernie Taupin's lyrics as a means of determining which one was “better.”

 Bohemian Rhapsody is a portrait of the musical journey of Freddie Mercury and Queen.
-It is as much a story of artists as family as it is a chronicle of the rise, fall, and resurgence of one of music’s most passionate voices, a man who refused to be boxed in or defined as any one thing.
+It is as much a story of artists as family as it is a chronicle of the rise, fall, resurgence, and tragic demise of one of music’s most passionate voices, a man who refused to be boxed in.

-Rocketman is more of a mental playlist of the artist and a musical Master Class of the fear, self-abuse, and emotional journey that inspired Elton John’s art.
+Rocketman is more of a mental playlist of the artist and a musical Master Class on the fear, self-abuse, and emotional journey that inspired Elton John’s art.